rsambangi/Peg-Solitaire/README.md

 # Peg Solitaire

-Peg Solitaire is a variation of Solitaire in which the player has to configure their board to where there is only one peg left.
+Peg Solitaire is a variation of Solitaire in which the player has to configure their peg board layout to where there is only one peg left.

 # How The Game Works